massimocannas/Quantitative-Methods-for-Business/group_2/README.md

  - Available working hours per day

 ### Preparation of the data
-To be able to work with our dataset, we had to filling missing dates and available working hours and onverting dates and classifying days into two periods:
+To be able to work with our dataset, we had to fill missing dates and available working hours as well as converting the dates and classifying them into two periods:

  - Normal days
  - Festive days (Christmas period)

- We also had to computing total daily usage of flour and yeast and splitting the dataset by period to capture seasonal differences in production and demand
+ We also had to compute total daily usage of flour and yeast and splitting the dataset by period to capture seasonal differences in production and demand

 ## Methodology
 We model the problem as a linear programming (LP) profit maximization problem, solved using the lpSolve package in R.  For each period (Normal and Festive), we: